meilisearch/documentation/references/accept_new_fields.md

 :::

-The `accept-new-fields` value can also be updated directly through the [global settings route](/references/settings.md#update-settings) at the same time than the other settings.
+The `accept-new-fields` value can also be updated directly through the [global settings route](/references/settings.md#update-settings) along with the other settings.

 ::: note
 Updating the settings means overwriting the default settings of MeiliSearch.
 You can reset to default values using the `DELETE` routes.